realworldocaml/book/en/compiler-output-formats.md

 ```

 We see that the polymorphic comparison is close to 20 times slower!
 These
-results shouldn't be taken too seriously as this is a microbenchmark, which,
+results shouldn't be taken too seriously as this is a very narrow test, which
-like all such narrow tests, aren't representative of more complex codebases.
+like all such microbenchmarks aren't representative of more complex codebases.
-However, if you're building numerical code that runs inside many iterations in
+However, if you're building numerical code that runs many iterations in a tight
-a tight inner loop, it's worth manually peering at the produced assembly code
+inner loop, it's worth manually peering at the produced assembly code to see if
-to see if you can hand-optimize that important bit of code.
+you can hand-optimize it.

 ### Building debuggable libraries